Barry Goudreau: Before Boston

-Goudreau had developed a musical interest at an early age and got his first guitar, an acoustic which he borrowed from a friend, at age 11.
-He began taking lessons and by age 13, joined his first band, the "Tornadoes".
-At age 15, he joined another band with future Boston bandmate drummer Sib Hashian.
+Goudreau had developed a musical interest at an early age and got his first guitar, an acoustic which he borrowed from a friend, at the age of 11.
+He began taking lessons and by the age of 13, joined his first band, the "Tornadoes".
+Aged 15, he joined another band with future Boston bandmate drummer Sib Hashian.
 They would often play at nightclubs, sometimes seven times a week.
 Later, he met up with Brad Delp and Fran Sheehan, both future members of Boston.
 He auditioned for Delp's band, but did not make the cut.

 When he went to college at Boston University, he sought to get a degree in Geology.
 He tried to put music aside to focus on school, but he soon met up with Tom Scholz who was right across the river at MIT.

-with Boston
+With Boston

 Goudreau worked with Tom Scholz and Brad Delp as early as 1969 on an initial set of demo tapes, where he performed all of the rhythm and lead guitar work.
 These early attempts to attract record label interest did not succeed.

 Later, Scholz re-worked and re-recorded some of these demo songs and wrote several new songs for a second set of demo tapes, this time with Scholz performing all of the guitar, bass and keyboard parts.
 This second demo set won a recording contract with Epic Records.

 In late 1979, Scholz became involved in legal and contractual battles with the band's manager, and later with CBS.
 Thereafter, he informed the members of Boston that he would not be working on Boston material for at least a year and that they should feel free to do solo projects.